-If you are planning a building project that is going to affect a party wall with an adjacent property – typically a loft conversion, building extension or basement extension –you are obliged to serve Notice to the relevant neighbour under the Party Wall Act 1996.
+If you are planning a building project that is going to affect a party wall with adjacent property – typically a loft conversion, building extension or basement extension –you are obliged to serve Notice to the relevant neighbour under the Party Wall Act 1996.

 Unfortunately, some property owners fail to recognise the importance of this crucial piece of legislation which, after all, was put into place to protect the interests of all affected building owners.
 Whether you get on well with your neighbours and can’t foresee any problems, or you’re worried about aggravating an already brittle relationship, or you are simply trying to cut costs, be warned that not serving Notice carries real risks.

 - Serving Notice under the Party Wall Act protects you against any exaggerated or fraudulent claims from your neighbour.
 Your Party Wall Surveyor will draw up a Schedule of Condition to document the state of repair of the adjoining owner’s property before building works begin.
-This gives an accurate picture against any damages that may have been caused by the building work you have undertaken can be assessed.
+This gives an accurate picture of any damages that may have been caused by the building work you have undertaken can be assessed.

 Without a baseline Schedule of Condition, you are leaving yourself wide open to opportunistic claims by your neighbour without any evidence that the damage was indeed caused by your building works.
 In other words, it is their word against yours and, under common law, you are obliged to put right any damage caused.